All Episodes

 There may be some contentious debates.

-Uh are there good decisions, bad decisions?
+Are there good decisions, bad decisions?

 There is no experiment in human history where you can run a parallel experiment and an A-B test, so to speak.

-So I hope that I mean, I hope that helps as a whole.
+So I hope that, I mean, I hope that helps as a whole.

 The solution is more freedom.

-And what I would say is that when we can institute more voluntarism and more freedom in society, in other words, less of a sort of centralized political oligarchy, uh things are better off.
+And what I would say is that when we can institute more voluntarism and more freedom in society, in other words, less of a sort of centralized political oligarchy, things are better off.

-We have long histories of a non-focus on things like peaceful parenting, on the non-aggression principle, on reason rather than violence or mysticism as the way to resolve human disputes.
+But the problem is, is that these kinds of political decisions are made when you have long histories, for whatever reason, we have long histories of a non-focus on things like peaceful parenting, on the non-aggression principle, on reason rather than violence or mysticism as the way to resolve human disputes.

 My philosophical decision would be as little government as humanly possible.

-But when you have a culture or a country, which, you know, and it's not like the British would be uh uninvolved in the development of India, of course, for 150 years the Raj ruled, and therefore part of the lack of progress in Indian philosophy had to do with the British, in my opinion.
+But when you have a culture or a country, which, you know, and it's not like the British would be uninvolved in the development of India, of course, for 150 years, the Raj ruled, and therefore part of the lack of progress in Indian philosophy had to do with the British, in my opinion.

 But the more that we can promote peaceful parenting, non-aggression principle, reason and evidence, the less we end up backed into these kind of corners where there aren't any good decisions to be made, if that helps.

-Uh, but I can appreciate that I've helped you.
+Well, not really, but I can appreciate that I've helped you.

-I think there that issue in particular, you should uh look into it's quite fascinating how they determined the boundary between Pakistan and India.
+It's quite fascinating how they determined the boundary between Pakistan and India.

-But nevertheless, I would just uh just just uh do a question here, Stefan.
+But nevertheless, just a question here, Stefan.

-Your philosophy, do you think in terms of peace.
+Your philosophy, do you think?

-No, no, not doing that.
+No, no, no, not doing that.

 Not doing that.

-No, I'm not doing that.
+No, we're not doing that.

 Well, first of all, it was a little bit rude after I put effort into answering things from a philosophical perspective to say that it was unhelpful and need to study more.